1973 oil crisis: United States

 Rationing led to violent incidents, when truck drivers chose to strike for two days in December 1973 over the limited supplies that Simon had allocated for their industry.
-In Pennsylvania and Ohio, non-striking truckers were shot at by striking truckers, and in Arkansas, trucks of non-strikers were attacked with bombs.
+In Pennsylvania and Ohio, non-striking truckers were shot at by striking truckers.
+In Arkansas, trucks of non-strikers were attacked with bombs.

 America had controlled the price of natural gas since the 1950s.
 With the inflation of the 1970s, the price was too low to encourage the search for new reserves.
 America's natural gas reserves dwindled from 237 trillion in 1974 to 203 trillion in 1978.
 The price controls were not changed, despite president Gerald Ford's repeated requests to Congress.

 Conservation and reduction in demand

 United States

 To help reduce consumption, in 1974 a national maximum speed limit of 55 mph (89 km/h) was imposed through the Emergency Highway Energy Conservation Act.
 Development of the Strategic Petroleum Reserve began in 1975, and in 1977 the cabinet-level Department of Energy was created, followed by the National Energy Act of 1978.

-On November 28, 1995, President Bill Clinton signed the National Highway Designation Act, ending the federal 55 mph speed limit, which allowed states to restore their prior maximum speed limit.
+In November 1995, President Bill Clinton signed the National Highway Designation Act, ending the federal 55 mph speed limit, which allowed states to restore their prior maximum speed limit.
 Year-round daylight saving time was implemented from January 6, 1974, to October 27, 1975, with a break between October 27, 1974, and February 23, 1975, when the country observed standard time.
 Parents complained that it forced many children to travel to school before sunrise.
 The prior rules were restored in 1976.

 Gas stations abandoned during the crisis were sometimes used for other purposes.
 This station at Potlatch, Washington, was turned into a revival hall.

 The crisis prompted a call to conserve energy, most notably a campaign by the Advertising Council using the tagline "Don't Be Fuelish".
 Many newspapers carried advertisements featuring cut-outs that could be attached to light switches, reading "Last Out, Lights Out: Don't Be Fuelish".

 Although not regulated by the new legislation, auto racing groups voluntarily began conserving.
 In 1974, NASCAR reduced all race distances by 10%; the 24 Hours of Daytona and the 12 Hours of Sebring race were cancelled.

 In 1975, the Energy Policy and Conservation Act was passed, leading to the creation of the Corporate Average Fuel Economy (CAFE) standards that required improved fuel economy for cars and light trucks.

 In 1976, Congress created the Weatherization Assistance Program to help low-income homeowners and renters reduce their demand for heating and cooling through better insulation.

 By 1980, domestic luxury cars with a 130 in wheelbase and gross weights averaging 4,500 pounds (2,041 kg) were no longer made.
 The automakers had begun phasing out the traditional front engine/rear-wheel drive layout in compact cars in favor of lighter front engine/front-wheel drive designs.
 A higher percentage of cars offered more efficient four-cylinder engines.
 Domestic auto makers also began offering more fuel efficient diesel powered passenger cars as well.